giovannidiana/COVID-19/index.md

 <script src="{{site.baseurl}}/js/d3Chart_HM.js" > </script>

 Interactive chart 1: Heuristic model predictions.
+Choose the country from the dropdown button, zoom in by selecting a square region and zoom out by double click on the image.

 <div id="areaSIR"></div>